Pre-Test information and advice for the module 1 and 2 tests

 That’s how important it is.
 From now on, check your shoulder before every single manoeuvre, including pushing your bike in the first exercise or riding from one exercise to another.
 We have all the mod 1 exercises marked out at our training ground and you will have the opportunity to practice them all during training.

 At position 1 on the diagram, park your bike on it’s stand in one of the boxes of four green cones facing the perimeter fence as directed by the examiner (either stand, it’s up to you).
-When told to by the examiner, take the bike off the stand, check over both shoulders and manoeuvre the bike by pushing it into the other set of 4 green cones facing the opposite direction into the test area (reverse park).
+When told to by the examiner, take the bike off the stand, check over both shoulders and manoeuvre the bike by pushing it into the other set of 4 green cones facing the opposite direction into the test area (you can use either the main or side stand, the choice is yours).

 Slalom and Figure-8.